Launceston Golf Club: Course Review

-On paper the first looks like a relatively innocuous par-5 at 498 yards.
-Plays uphill however, so is quite a bit longer than the yardage would suggest.
+On paper, the first looks like a relatively innocuous par-5 at 498 yards.
+It plays slightly uphill, however, so is quite a bit longer than the yardage would suggest.

 There are a couple of ditches to avoid but they are quite a distance from the fairway so shouldn’t cause a problem.

 The rough appears to be kept pretty short which I think is the best policy.

 While it will affect your ability to control the ball you’re not going to need to spend ages looking for balls.

 The club also seems to have a policy of not growing tall rough in and around the wooded areas.
 This is one of my particular bugbears with some courses.
 If you’re already in the trees, that is going to make the shot difficult enough.
 You don’t need to have 6-inch rough which will just cause slow play.